Copyright 2025-2026 Thousand Brains Project

 """

-if self.processed_observations.get_on_object()
+if self.processed_observations.get_on_object():

-[docs] def fixme_undo_last_action(self):
+[docs] def fixme_undo_last_action(

 """Returns an action that undoes last action for supported actions.